 We (collectively) have never been under so much stress and economic uncertainty, we’ve never been under more pressure to perform at work — oftentimes around the clock due to technological availability — and, most importantly, many of us have never been so isolated.

-The internet, wonderful tool though it may be, has a lot of people preferring to “Netflix and Chill” rather than spending quality time with the people they care about, and this is a big problem because our brains are hardwired for relationship.
+The internet, wonderful as it may be, has a lot of people preferring to “Netflix and Chill” rather than spending quality time with the people they care about, and this is a big problem because our brains are hardwired for relationship.